 Parking and Getting Here

-Parking: Parking in all city parking facilities will be free after 8:00 p.m.; the Water Street will be open for parking this year.
-Meters will operate as normal until 6:00pm.
-Certain meters in the vicinity of the plaza will be bagged for police and fire use, and public parking in those spots is not permitted and will be strictly enforced.
+Parking: Meters will operate as normal until 6 pm.
+Certain meters in the vicinity of the Plaza will be red-bagged for police and fire use, and public parking in those spots is not permitted and will be strictly enforced.
 Please be sure to keep ADA parking locations clear for those with valid placards and loading zones clear for delivery vehicles.

 Road Closures: The streets around the Plaza will be closed at 7 am on Sunday, December 31, reopening after the event staging has been cleared.
 Old Santa Fe Trail will be closed from Water Street to the Plaza from 10 am - 12 noon and again from 11:30 pm until 12:30 am.

 On the Plaza: Attendees are advised to dress warmly and reminded that no alcohol consumption is permitted on the Plaza.
 For comfort, there will be stationary heaters and luminarias (New Mexico piñon bonfires), and a warming tent for families with small children, the elderly, or emergency use.